 I never wanted to get out of bed

 Lack of Appetite

 I went to emergency as soon as I had such thoughts

 Energetic all the Time

 Not able to Cry

 Even when I was very sad I could not cry

 A week passed and I'd not been able to get into see my oncologist for a few days.
 I awoke one morning thinking about all the pills I had in my possession and thought it would be quite easy to put an end to everything.
-This scared the holy cr_p out of me so I had my husband drive me back to emergency where I saw the same crisis center worker.
+This really scared me so I had my husband drive me back to emergency where I saw the same crisis center worker.

 This time she paid more attention to me and had the emergency room doctor prescribe an anti-depressant.
 I recall her exact words, which were: "These pills should kick in, in about two weeks and you'll start feeling better."

 Right then and there I knew she knew little about anti-depressants as the majority of them take 4 to 6 weeks before you feel any results from them.
 But I thanked her and the doctor and went on my merry way to have the script filled.